 - Personal details.
 You will be asked to provide personal information including your name, address and identification details such as your driver's licence number.

 - Employment information.
 This includes your current position and salary, as well as your employer's contact details.
 You may also need to provide several recent payslips to confirm these details.

 - Other financial details.
 You'll need to provide details of any assets you have, such as properties, investments or savings, as well as debts such as existing loans or cards.
 You'll also need to provide an estimate of your regular household spending on essentials such as groceries and utility bills.

 Emirates credit cards give you an easy way to earn more Skywards Miles for your everyday spending.
-These cards often include many other benefits as well as rates and fees, so make sure you compare several options so you can apply for a card that fits your budget and your needs.
+These cards often include many other benefits as well as rates and fees, so comparing several options will help you find a frequent flyer credit card that fits your budget and your needs.